DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/gm-gateway.md

 ## Configure SSL certificate for nginx

 Both SM2 and RSA certificates are supported.
 The advantage of dual certificates is: when the browser does not support the national secret certificate, it will automatically switch to the RSA certificate.

-For more detailed configuration, please refer to [Official Documentation](https://www.yuque.com/tsdoc/ts/eziua1).
+For more detailed configuration, refer to [Yuque Official Documentation](https://www.yuque.com/tsdoc/ts/eziua1).

 ```shell
 # Enter the nginx configuration file storage directory